ColmTalbot/wcosmo/README.rst

   equations of state, e.g., :code:`FlatwCDM`.
 - Approximations to the various integrals generally agree with :code:`astropy` at the <0.1% level.
-- The :code:`astropy` units are incompatible with non-:code:`numpy` backends.
+- The :code:`astropy` units are incompatible with the :code:`cupy` backend.
+  Units are supported with the :code:`jax` backend using :code:`unxt`.

 Installation and contribution
 -----------------------------